-We’re staying at Lake St Clair for a few days on a family holiday, so one of my day walks has to include the track from Narcissus Hut back to Cynthia Bay and Lake St Clair Lodge.
-The walk starts with with a ferry ride to the far end of the Lake St Clair – not a bad way to start a walk.
+We’re staying at Lake St Clair for a few days on a family holiday, so one of my bushwalks has to include the track from Narcissus Hut back to Cynthia Bay and Lake St Clair Lodge – it’s often done as the last part of the Overland Track.
+The walk starts with with a ferry ride to the far end of the Lake St Clair – a nice way to start a bushwalk.
 In peak season the ferry operates at least three times a day, and picks up hikers who are finishing the Overland Track.
 Saves them from hiking this last section.
 Lazy buggers 🙂

 The ferry takes just over half an hour, with a stop at the deepest point of the lake – the maximum depth of 160m makes Lake St Clair Australia’s deepest lake.
 There’s also great views of some of the peaks in the Walls of Jerusalem National Park, which borders the lake on the north-eastern side.
 (You can also disembark at Echo Point, which reduces the walk by about 7km.
 The walk from Echo Point to Cynthia Bay is one of Tasmania’s “60 Great Short Walks” – although I found the section from Narcissus Hut to Echo Point a bit more varied and interesting.)
 We set off from Narcissus Hut at 10am – both the kids have decided to join me on the walk.